Staff Networks and Unions

 The SCAN Network was set up to increase social interaction within the University, to provide a central focus for charity action and to build links with our local community.
 All staff are warmly welcomed to take part in events and contribute to the Network.
 Recent events have included pub quizzes, a meet and mingle event and a Black Tie Ball, and a five a side football tournament – if you have any ideas for future events you may be interested in joining the Committee Team.
 Please visit the SCAN website for further information or contact Clair Jenkins on 02920 876242.

-Approximately 800 University staff are members of the Staff Association, which organises various trips and social events for a small monthly subscription fee of 50p per month.
-The Association tries to cater for as many interests as possible ranging from skittles, tennis coaching and the annual golf tournament, to theatre outings and coach trips to places of interest throughout the year.
+Approximately 400 University staff are members of the Staff Association, which organises various trips and social events for a small monthly subscription fee of 75p per month.
+The Association tries to cater for as many interests as possible ranging from shopping trips, to theatre outings, annual golf tournament, childrens trips and places of interest throughout the year.
 The Association also welcomes family members to participate in its events.
 For further information or for a membership form please contact the Membership Secretary, Jean Loudwell (PURCH) at Loudwell@cardiff.ac.uk or on x74524.

 The Staff Reference Group is a forum designed to facilitate two way communication between staff and the University, to keep staff informed and allow staff to comment on University activities.
 It is comprised of representatives from all Schools and Directorates and meets three time per year.
 Here you can find more information including Terms of Reference, a Members Role Description and details of past and future meetings.